 Another must-stop for nature lovers in the Valencia region- The Jump of the Bride (in Spanish “Salto de la Novia”), a 60m-high waterfall with an old Spanish love legend behind it.
 It is a creepy legend and many mention Navajas on the list of mysterious and haunted places in Spain…read more

 11. Castellon (1h)

-Despite several nice places in Castellon city center like Park Ribalta, Castelló Cathedral or the building of Correos, this day trip would be more about places outside of the city for me.
-Check one of my favorite beaches in Spain – Serradal Beach in Benicassim, seafood dining in the Port of Grau, a boat trip to Islas Columbretes… read more
+Despite several nice places in Castellon city center like Park Ribalta, Castelló Cathedral, or the building of Correos, this day trip should be more about places outside of the city for me.
+Check one of my favorite beaches in Spain – Serradal Beach in Benicassim.

 12. Fanzara (1h 30 min)